-Autumn in the French capital has always been one of my favorite times of year– especially at the outset, before the days wane into early darkness and the trees are stripped bare.
+Autumn in the French capital has always been one of my favorite times of year– especially at the beginning of the season, before the days wane into early darkness and the trees are stripped bare.
 Paris in October is a lively, energizing month that offers plenty to see and do.
-With the added benefit of crisp air and the opportunity for a little poetic contemplation, what’s not to love?
+With the added benefit of crisp air and the opportunity for a little quiet reflection, what’s not to love?

-Like September, the de facto New Year in the city, October brings a plethora of events: some of the most important exhibits of the year, free “happenings” for all ages and a bunch of interesting trade shows.
+Like September, the de facto New Year in the city, October brings a plethora of events: some of the most important exhibits of the year, free “happenings” for all ages and a bunch of (genuinely) interesting fairs and trade shows.

 There’s an undeniable and contagious energy in the air.
-And while low season doesn’t technically start until the end of the month, October offers a certain balance between excitement and contemplative quiet.
+And while low season doesn’t technically start until the end of the month, October offers a certain balance between excitement and contemplative calm.

 Some Pros and Cons of Planning an October Trip

 I’ve already mentioned some of the benefits of an October sojourn– namely, a city that still feels vibrant and full of energy, while moving into its ebb season.

 On a related note, October tends to be a bit less crowded than April through September, so you’ll likely have a bit more of the city to yourself.

 I’m not suggesting that lines will be nonexistent, nor that getting tables at trendy restaurants or tickets at popular exhibits will be easier.
 It may just be a tad easier than in peak months.

 The other thing that can make this time of year especially pleasant and memorable is the focus on autumnal activities and celebrations.